oppia/oppia-web-developer-docs/Tutorial-Learn-How-to-Make-a-Simple-UI-Change.md

 ## Procedure

-<i>The following steps illustrate how a developer might tackle this issue.
+*The following steps illustrate how a developer might tackle this issue.
 Try following this tutorial step-by-step on your local machine!
-This will give you a better sense of how to tackle other similar issues in the codebase.
+This will give you a better sense of how to tackle other similar issues in the codebase.*

 **Important:**
-When you see a “question box”, stop and try to figure out the answer on your own before reading ahead.
-You will learn more if you try to figure out your own answer to the question first!</i>
+*When you see a “question box”, stop and try to figure out the answer on your own before reading ahead.
+You will learn more if you try to figure out your own answer to the question first!*

 ### Stage 1: Figure out the root cause of the issue and which files are affected.